ValentinMarg/Jira--eJobs-Project/README.md

 •Risks:

    - IE browser might have performance issues

-   - low personal risks

    - new browser might not be supported